NREL Delivers Industry-Shifting Software for Visualizing Wind Power Forecasts

 “The important thing for system operators is to develop an intuitive feel for what the wind on their system typically does,” said Bri-Mathias Hodge, chief scientist at NREL.
 “WindView gives them as much information as possible to make decisions.”

 WindView unites a free forecaster, M3, that uses the best available machine learning forecasting techniques, both deterministic and probabilistic, with a clear presentation of wind data.
-Users can customize and visualize WindView forecasts, creating a sort of playground for wind power—try the beta for yourself.
+Users can customize and visualize WindView forecasts, creating a sort of playground for wind power.
 Most importantly, WindView’s forecasts complement an operator’s fast-paced control decisions.

 “Operators don’t want to be wasting time or writing a query to find wind power data.
 WindView is real time; you can see the wind events happening quickly,” said Erol Chartan, NREL researcher and principal investigator for WindView.